ZeeshanAslam123/WordPress/wp-content/plugins/gutentor/readme.txt

 =  How can you say Gutentor makes the site faster? =

 It is not Marketing words.
 Gutentor creates a single minified CSS file for only used Gutentor blocks in the editor, for normal to advanced landing pages it is less than 50kb, for a simple page it is less than 20kb.
-Less CSS ∝ Faster Loading Sites.
+Less CSS âˆ Faster Loading Sites.

 = Can I use Gutentor with any WordPress theme? =